mfthomps/Labtainers/docs/labdesigner.md

 to accomplish the copying.
 The Dockerfile should not include any other ADD commands to copy system files.

+### System services ###
+The default Labtainer Dockerfiles build containers having no executing programs (other than bash shells attached to the virtual terminals created via the start.py or redo.py commands.)
+The Dockerfile "ENTRYPOINT" command can be used to start a system service.
+The general Docker model is that a single Docker container runs a single service, with logging being forwarded to the host.
+Labtainers disregards this model because our goal is to make a container look more like a Linux system rather than a conformant Docker container.
+As such, a container that includes one or more system services will typically use the ENTRYPOINT command to launch a simple script that itself then starts system services, e.g., using xinetd.
+This script will also typically start the rsyslog daemon (or equivalent) so that system logs appear within /var/log.
+The *telnetlab* server container provides an example of creating a service and the rsyslog daemon.

 ### Final lab environment fixup ###
 The initial environment encountered by the student is further refined using the optional \_bin/fixlocal.sh script.
 The framework executes